danilop/chess-support-mcp/README.md

 ### Notes

 - The server maintains one in-memory game.
-If you need multiple parallel games, a future enhancement could add named sessions.
 - The server does not provide hints or best moves.

 ### Development